signalfx/splunk-extension-wrapper/README.md

 # License and versioning

 The project is released under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](./LICENSE).

+The project uses third-party components.
+For more details, see [the notice file](./NOTICE).